-Our booklet Talking with someone who has cancer has more suggestions if you have a friend or relative with cancer.
+Our booklet Talking to someone who has cancer has more suggestions if you have a friend or relative with cancer.

 If you're looking after a family member or friend with cancer, you may find our booklet Looking after someone with cancer helpful.
-It is based on carers' experiences and has lots of practical tips and information.
-You can order a copy by calling 0808 808 00 00 or by visiting be.macmillan.org.uk
+It's based on carers' experiences and has lots of practical tips and information.